Descent into Hell (film): Plot

-Staying in a luxurious hotel in Port-au-Prince are the beautiful and sensual Lola, aged about 20, and her husband Alan, a pulp writer some thirty years older.
+Staying in a luxurious hotel in Port-au-Prince, Haiti, are the beautiful and sensual Lola, aged about 20, and her husband Alan, a pulp writer some 30 years older.
 The stay was meant to give him the opportunity to start a new book, but he spends much of the time drinking.
 Frustrated at his behaviour, she starts an affair with a French fellow guest.
 Drunk in an empty street, Alan is attacked but, defending himself with an empty bottle, leaves his assailant dead.
 A witness, Théophile, offers to keep quiet for a huge sum in cash, upon which he will return the bottle.
 Selling her jewels, Lola raises the money and throws the bottle into the sea.
 Not satisfied that this is the end of the story, Alan confesses to the police, who do not believe him because he can produce no proof of the killing and they have already locked up a suspect.
 Alan then goes to Théophile to urge him to testify, but the man attacks him and in the ensuing struggle is left nearly dead.
 The film ends with Alan in hospital and Lola, whose deep bond with him has been renewed, at his bedside.